 When you're ready to submit:

 After distribution has been activated you have the option of deactivating by clicking on the Deactivate Public Distribution button.
-This will remove the app from any teams that have installed it aside from the original one you chose.
+This will remove the app from any workspaces that have installed it aside from the original one you chose.

 Note that this can not be done after your app is published in the app directory.